-The primary purpose of the Compass Counseling Center is to provide students assistance in helping to deal with life’s stressors and adjustment to college life.
-Some of these challenges may become so overwhelming that the student’s ability to become successful in and outside the classroom may become compromised.
+The Compass Counseling Center provides students with assistance in dealing with life's stressors and adjustment to college life.
+Some of these challenges can become so overwhelming that the student's ability to become successful in and outside the classroom may become compromised.
 Some of the most common issues addressed at the center include:

 - Transitioning to college life